 When you do something for someone, don’t expect someone to do the same for you.
 Because if they don’t then the chance is that your expectation will be let down and a random red flag will come up about your relationship with that person.
-You also may feel a bit upset that they didn’t meet your expectation which obviously affects how you feel about life and in turn about yourself.
+You also may feel a bit upset that they didn’t meet your expectations which obviously affects how you feel about life and in turn about yourself.
 I don’t know about you but once the boulder is given a small push there is no way in stopping it down the hill.

 3 – Show Gratitude

 Whether this is to someone or on social media or a personal journal.
 Showing that you are thankful for something or someone can actually make you stop and think about your life and possibly yourself.
 You can figure out what has been dragging you down lately.
 You can use this as a pick-me-up.
 Most importantly you can use this to release how much good is already in your life and yourself.

 4 – Be The Person You Wish Others Were

 I sometimes wish that people would have certain characteristics traits that they don’t have.
 So be the person you wish others were.
 Be the outgoing type, be the courageous type, be the adventuristic type.
 Be the quiet type, be the “keep to yourself” type.
 Most importantly be you, the real you.
 If you want others to have a trait that you don’t show then how do you expect others to have the trait.
 Others treat you the way you treat yourself and the way you treat them.
 So you want to be respected, for example, then respect yourself and respect others.